Drupal vs WordPress – Which CMS Platform is Better For You?

 One of the main reasons WordPress is so widely used is because it’s incredibly easy to set up and use.

 You can install WordPress on your host in a matter of minutes.
-Most hosting environments offer a simple one-click install that’ll walk you through the process of installing WordPress.
+Most hosting environments, including Hostinger’s WordPress managed hosting, offer a simple one-click install that’ll walk you through the process of installing WordPress.

 This is your home base where you’ll install themes, plugins, create content, and update your site.

 All of your theme’s customizations are handled from the ‘Appearance’ tab.
-Plus, if you want to make building your site even easier you can always install a drag and drop builder like Beaver Builder or Elementor.
+Plus, if you want to make building your site even easier, you can always install a drag-and-drop builder like Beaver Builder or SiteOrigin.

 Creating content is a breeze.
 If you’ve ever used a simple word processor, then you’ll feel right at home.